MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/includes/include-telemetry-alerting-powerbi-metrics.md

 With metrics in Power BI, you can curate your own metrics and track them against key business objectives, in a single pane.
 This feature enhances data culture by promoting accountability, alignment, and visibility for teams and initiatives within organizations.

-Follow this simple four-step process to setup alerting with Power BI metrics:
+Follow this simple four-step process to setup alerting with Power BI Metrics:

 1. First, you need to create a scorecard in the Power BI service.
 See [Create scorecards in Power BI](/power-bi/create-reports/service-goals-create).
 2. Then simply add the _metrics_ you want to track by connecting to your Power BI report on telemetry.
 See [Create connected metrics](/power-bi/create-reports/service-goals-create-connected).